linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 ■ Assume that the sellers of good cars place a value of \( v = \\)7,000 \) on their cars

-that is, unwilling to sell them for $6,000.
+that is, unwilling to sell them for \$6,000.

 → plum sellers exit the market → only lemons stay

 What happens in the market?

-□ buyers realize that, at any price less than $7,000, they can buy only lemons;
+□ buyers realize that, at any price less than \$7,000, they can buy only lemons;
-□ when buyers realize that there are only lemons in the market, they are not willing to pay more than $4,000 for any car in the market;
+□ when buyers realize that there are only lemons in the market, they are not willing to pay more than \$4,000 for any car in the market;
-□ in equilibrium, the 1,000 lemons sell for the expected (and actual) price between  $3,000 and$ 4,000, and no good cars change hands.
+□ in equilibrium, the 1,000 lemons sell for the expected (and actual) price between  \$3,000 and\$ 4,000, and no good cars change hands.
 We call this process market unraveling.

 Efficiency implications
-□ this equilibrium is inefficient because high-quality cars remain in the hands of people who value them less ( $7,000) than potential buyers do ($ 8,000).
+□ this equilibrium is inefficient because high-quality cars remain in the hands of people who value them less ( \$7,000) than potential buyers do (\$ 8,000).

 # Market Equilibrium with Asymmetric Information